ubports/locationd/docs/reference/dbus-api.md

 Creates a new session for monitoring updates delivered by the service.
-Returns a path to an object implementing `com.ubuntu.location.Session.Service` on success, an error otherwise.
+Returns a path to an object implementing `core.locationd.Session.Service` on success, an error otherwise.

 The following keys for the `requirements` argument are handled by the service: